Animal Psychology And Behavior

 Spending time with animals provides insight into human behavior

-Reasons for inexplicable or confusing behaviors
+Learning the reasons for inexplicable or confusing behaviors and emotions

 One option is to talk to a therapist, who may be able to help you understand what exactly makes you unique and help you learn to harness those unique traits.
 If you feel hesitant to see a therapist in office, you might try online therapy.
 There are many advantages to online therapy over in-person therapy; specifically, you can schedule an online appointment from the comfort of a preferred space, as you can connect with a therapist by phone, live chat, video chat, or in-app messaging.